publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch76/schII/ptC/m__us_usc_t22_s6842.md

     (b) __Transmittal of certification__

-        The certification required by subsection (a) of this section, and the bases for that certification, shall be submitted by the Secretary of the Treasury to Congress.
+        The certification required by subsection (a), and the bases for that certification, shall be submitted by the Secretary of the Treasury to Congress.

 ([Pub.
 L. 106–264, title I, § 142][/us/pl/106/264/s142], Aug.
 19, 2000, [114 Stat.
 758][/us/stat/114/758].)